 The club contest was announced in advance but I simply didn’t have time to write a speech.
 I kept procrastinating and, the day of the contest arrived.
 I woke up at 5am and started writing the speech.
 After finalizing the main points I rehearsed for a few times and went to attend the contest.

 I was lucky enough to get second place at club level contest, since I was not very confident about my delivery.
 I wanted to make sure that I write my speech in advance when it came to the Area Level Contest.
 So I wrote it one day in advance.
 One day before the contest, I got a few suggestions from my buddies Kent and Carol and finalized the content.
 I delivered the speech called “It’s like a dance”.
 The speech was about communication, and I included a few examples from my life in China which made the audience laugh.
 I got a lot of appreciation from the audience and secured the first place.

 The contest chair had created a WeChat group for all the participants and wanted us to share the speech title 4 days in Advance.
 I had to tell her that I do not know the title of my speech yet.
 I used this situation as an example during my speech later.
-You can watch the video shot during the Division H Contest Below:
+You can watch the video shot during the Division H Contest Below (China Only):

 As you could observe, the audience response at Division Level Contest was fantastic and it helped my speech delivery a lot.
 Once again I had secured the 1st place.

 After a few weeks when I delivered the same speech at my club, I was unprepared and exhausted.
 I delivered the speech while forgetting some parts here and there.
 Though the audience still liked it, I was simply not satisfied with my delivery.
 I made it my goal to not forget the speech at District Level Contest.
 So I practiced my speech around 35 times.
 To confirm that I am ready, I started using a trick called “Speed-Up”.
 I shot the following video after the contest for demonstrating this trick: